alexandreboutrik/dotfiles/README.md

 My desktop environment is built around `hyprland` as the window manager, with `waybar` providing a functional status bar.
 For screen locking, `waylock`; for launching applications, `fuzzel`; and for terminal, `alacritty`, paired with the default `bash` shell. `Firefox` handles daily web browsing, and `lazyvim` - a neovim distribution - serves as my text editor.

 The visual theme follows hyprland's default palette - mainly blue and black - for a clean, cohesive look.
 My preferred font is `Agave Nerd Font`, which complements the overall aesthetic.
+System-wide, I use `systemd-boot` as the bootloader, `glibc` as the libc and `btrfs` as the filesystem.

 ## Acer Nitro 5 AN515-58-58W3